zuozhenggh/learning-library/developer-library/microservices-with-converged-db/walkthrough-helidon/walkthrough-helidon.md

 This demo demonstrates how geocoding (the set of latitude and longitude coordinates of a physical address) can be used to derive coordinates from addresses and how routing information can be plotted between those coordinates.
 Oracle JET web component <oj-spatial-map> provides access to mapping from an Oracle Maps Cloud Service and it is being used in this demo for initializing a map canvas object (an instance of the Mapbox GL JS API's Map class).
 The map canvas automatically displays a map background (aka "basemap") served from the Oracle Maps Cloud Service.
 This web component allows mapping to be integrated simply into Oracle JET and Oracle Visual Builder applications, backed by the full power of Oracle Maps Cloud Service including geocoding, route-finding and multiple layer capabilities for data overlay.
 The Oracle Maps Cloud Service (maps.oracle.com or eLocation) is a full Location Based Portal.
 It provides mapping, geocoding and routing capabilities similar to those provided by many popular commercial online mapping services.

-## Task 5: Add AI Food and Wine Pairing Service
+## Task 5: Verify AI Food and Wine Pairing Functionality

 1. Deploy the foodwinepairing-python service using the following command.